Generative-Labs/Documentation/docs/web3MQ-Component/coreComponent/MessageList.md

 The `MessageList` component renders a scrollable list of messages.
 The UI for each individual message is rendered conditionally based on its `message.type` value.
 The list renders date separators, new message notifications, system messages, deleted messages, and standard messages containing text and/or attachments.

 By default, the `MessageList` loads the most recent 20 messages held in the `channel.state`.
-More messages are fetched from the Stream Chat API and loaded into the DOM on scrolling up the list.
+More messages are fetched from the Chat API and loaded into the DOM on scrolling up the list.
 The currently loaded messages are held in the `ChannelStateContext` and can be referenced with our custom hook.

 ```tsx
 const { messages } = useChannelStateContext();